How to Get Butter Stains Out of Clothes?5 Useful Tips

 Hello everyone!
 Today we’re going to talk about a headache but very common problem – butter stains.
-Whether it’s accidentally dripping on your shirt from breakfast or accidentally spilling butter on your pants while cooking, butter stains are always irritating and annoying.
-But don’t worry, today I’m going to teach you 5 super practical tips to easily help you remove butter stains from your clothes, guaranteed to make you never afraid of butter again!
+Butter stains can be frustrating, whether from breakfast or cooking.
+But don’t worry!
+Here are 5 practical tips to easily remove butter stains from your clothes, so you’ll never fear butter again!

 1. Immediate treatment: suck away the excess butter